iWriteGigs

 Question #15

-A In a federal system, power is concentrated in the states; in a unitary system, it is concentrated in the national government.
+A In a federal system, the Constitution allocates powers between the states and the federal government; in a unitary system, powers are lodged in th national government.

 B The United States and Japan have federal systems, while Great Britain and Canada have unitary systems.